metrorailings/OwlBlog/content/posts/week-16-general-picks.md

 More importantly, I'll be devoting much less time to my weekly picks as I'm doing some research for the playoffs.
 Predicting the postseason remains yet another major goal of mine, one that I know is within reach this year.

-That being said, I have two major plays this week, both involving playoff-bound teams.
+That being said, I have two major games to analyze this week, both involving playoff-bound teams.
 So let's go.

 ***